goldsborough/Writer-Tutorial/Part-3/part-3.md

                 # And set the new cursor
                 self.parent.text.setTextCursor(cursor)

-#### Replace all the text!
+#### Replace all the occurences!

 Next up, we want to

 ![replace all the occurences](http://cdn.meme.li/instances/500x/54022879.jpg)

-To replace all occurences, we need to first reset our `self.lastMatch` member to None and call `find()`, so that the search will begin from the start of the text.
+To replace all the occurences, we need to first reset our `self.lastMatch` member to None and call `find()`, so that the search will begin from the start of the text.
 Then, if the first match was successful, we enter a loop that will replace and find occurences as long as `self.lastMatch` is not `None`, so as long as the search doesn't hit the end of the text.

         def replaceAll(self):